 Dennis Lehane grew up in Boston.
 Since his first novel, A Drink Before the War, won the Shamus Award, he has published twelve more novels that have been translated into more than 30 languages and become international bestsellers: Darkness, Take My Hand; Sacred; Gone, Baby, Gone; Prayers for Rain; Mystic River; Shutter Island; The Given Day; Moonlight Mile; Live by Night; and World Gone By.
 His most recent work is a stand-alone novel, Since We Fell.

 Four of his novels – Live by Night, Mystic River, Gone, Baby, Gone, and Shutter Island – have been adapted into films.
 A fifth, The Drop, was adapted by Lehane himself into a film starring Tom Hardy, Noomi Rapace, and James Gandolfini in his final role.
-Lehane was a staff writer on the acclaimed HBO series, The Wire, and also worked as a writer-producer on HBO’s Boardwalk Empire and the Netflix series, Bloodline.
-Lehane currently is a writer and producer on the television adaptation of Stephen King’s, Mr. Mercedes.
+He was a writer-producer on the television adaptations of three Stephen King novels—Mr. Mercedes and End of Watch for DirecTV, and The Outsider for HBO.
+He has spent the last two years playing hard-to-get with Covid and creating the limited series Black Bird for Apple TV.
+It stars Taron Egerton, Paul Walter Hauser, Sepideh Moafi, Ray Liotta, and Greg Kinnear.
+It will premiere this summer.

 Dennis Lehane is an Eckerd College graduate, class of 1988.